Draughts.io

 Play

-Rules, History and Strategies of Playing Checkers
+Rules, History and Strategies of Playing Draughts

 Everything you need to know about the classic board game